 What do you want to accomplish for your business with email marketing?

-No matter your business goal, it’s likely these email marketing metrics can help in some way.
+No matter your business goal, it’s likely these email marketing KPIs can help in some way.
 Learn how others have found success by checking out the top benefits of email marketing as told by small business owners.

 And before you send your next email, ask yourself, what action do I want the reader to take?
 And how will I track the results?